 Below, we explore why bioavailability is such an important consideration, and how it affects more than one might at first imagine.
 There are a number of important considerations to contemplate before making changes to one’s diet or consumption habits, but one vital fact outweighs all the others: the vast majority of many substances that are orally consumed without technology such as ours ends up being excreted as waste by the body without meaningful absorption and bioavailability.

 Lexaria Bioscience Corp. has since 2015 conducted a number of studies in vitro, in vivo, and in human clinical environments and has done so chiefly with nicotine or with cannabinoids as the active pharmaceutical ingredient (“API”) under study.
-There are certain similarities between these fat soluble, plant-derived molecules that have led Lexaria down its investigatory pathways.
+Over time we became interested in other molecules such as human hormones, antiviral drugs, and more.
+There are certain similarities between these fat soluble, molecules that have led Lexaria down its investigatory pathways.

 A key part of the 2015 in vitro study evaluated how APIs are ingested and absorbed, assessing different delivery mechanisms, recent technological advances in bioabsorption, and how those advances offer users an alternative to smoking.
 In undertaking this study, it was important to understand what bioavailability is and how it differs from absorption.
 They are related and similar, but different.
 Absorption is just one component of bioavailability.
 To truly understand bioavailability, we have to speak briefly about how the human body digests food.
 The object of digestion is to transform large food particles into smaller molecules, which can more easily be absorbed into one’s water-soluble blood plasma.
 That is how humans get nutrients and energy.